Exploring Student-AI Interactions in Vibe Coding: Abstract

 \textbf{Methods.} Interview participants were asked to think-aloud while building a web application using Replit.
 Thematic analysis was then used to analyze the video recordings with an emphasis on the interactions between the student and Replit.

-\textbf{Findings.} For both groups, the majority of student interactions with Replit were to test or debug the prototype and only rarely did students visit code.
+\textbf{Findings.} For both groups, the majority of student interactions with Replit were to test common cases in the prototype or use prompts to debug the prototype.
+Only rarely did students analyze or manually edit code.
 Prompts by advanced software engineering students were much more likely to include relevant app feature and codebase contexts than those by introductory programming students.

 \ccsdesc[500]{Social and professional topics~Computing education}

 \keywords{Large Language Models, Vibe Coding, Novice Programmers, Observation Study}